What is it?

 - mentoring schemes

 They may be built around research and development periods, or the creating and presenting of new work.
 We are interested in funding those programmes that most clearly support artists to thrive on their own terms.

-We expect to understand exactly what our grant would be used for and we can be one of a number of funders.
-Whilst you can have confirmed income before applying to us, we are also comfortable being the first funder to the table and will commit funds in principle, to be released once other funding is secured.
+We expect to understand exactly what our grant would be used for.
+We can be one of a number of funders and whilst you can have confirmed income before applying to us, we are also comfortable being the first funder to the table and will commit funds in principle, to be released once other funding is secured.

 Time frames and deadlines for 2019:

 Guidance for Development Programme Fund published: 23 January 2019

 Fund opens for Expression of Interest applications: 4 March 2019